anic17/Utilities/README.md

 Why I like it?
 The answer is really simple: It creates really small executables for small programs (over ~2 kB) and the compiler itself it's also really small.

+### These programs are safe?

+Yes, all this programs are completely safe as they are published with their source code.
+To compile you the programs, check up what I use and what to use.

 To view other creations made by me and TheBATeam (www.thebateam.org) go to https://github.com/TheBATeam